 "Hunter knows that if I don’t respond to an e-mail and it’s really important, he will call me.
 I am perfectly comfortable having him handle things without me if he needs to.
 He has never lost sight of who the client is and has a great perspective on working with us as a team."

-Hunter has been repeatedly named to the Massachusetts Super Lawyers list for his work in the field of intellectual property law.
-He has also been repeatedly named to Managing IP’s IP Stars list as a Massachusetts Patent Star and to The Best Lawyers in America©.
+Hunter has repeatedly been named to the Massachusetts Super Lawyers list for his work in the field of intellectual property law.
+He has also repeatedly been named to Managing IP’s IP Stars list as a Massachusetts Patent Star and to The Best Lawyers in America©.

 Hunter is an avid scuba diver.